-Physical force and threats is never okay
+Physical abuse and threats is prohibited

 The consequences can have different degrees of severity.
 The more severe the abuse is, the more of an effect it will have on your mental health.
 The longer abuse occurs, the more effect it can have on your health.
 The effects of abuse linger long after the abuse stops.
 The most severe consequences of physical abuse in close relationships are when someone murders their spouse or partner.